 However, as the market is gradually expanding, there is also noticeable development in the education of autonomous drones.

-After learning about what drone means, you must be questioning yourself how it works?
+After learning about what a drone means, you must be questioning yourself how it works?

 The drones consist of a power source (battery or fuel), propellers, rotors, a flight controller, and a mainframe.
 Military or delivery drones are made of lightweight composite materials.